2i2c-org/2i2c-org.github.io/README.md

 ## Website-specific features

+### Add a Feedback button to a page or post

+Use the `{{< feedback >}}` short-code to add a button that provides a feedback link for the current page.
+See more information in [our feedback process docs](https://docs.google.com/document/d/1bH5fN2lXcZ-vjQ4Pb4lfaeQbmoCBkN1QYjA7ZaxkmsY/edit?tab=t.dxyyjksnpswv#heading=h.kh8meot2eulc).

 ### Automatic GitHub link shortening

 This theme will automatically shorten GitHub links and add a little GitHub icon to the front.
 For example, see the [Jack Eddy Symposium blog post](https://2i2c.org/blog/2022/eddy-symposium-report/).